Spike strip

-In the United States, five officers were killed deploying spike strips in 2011 alone, having been struck by fleeing vehicles.
+In the United States, five officers were killed deploying spike strips in 2011, having been struck by fleeing vehicles.
 Dallas, Texas police are among those banned from using them, in response to the hazards.

 Remotely deployable spike strips have been invented to reduce the danger to police officers deploying them.

 Private possession of spike strips was banned in New South Wales, Australia in 2003 after a strip cheaply constructed from a steel pipe studded with nails was used against a police vehicle.
 John Watkins, a member of New South Wales Legislative Assembly, stated they would be added to the New South Wales prohibited weapons list.

 Following the rise in terrorist vehicle attacks whereby a vehicle is driven at speed into pedestrians, a net with steel spikes that can be deployed by two people in less than a minute, reported able to stop a vehicle of up to 17 tonnes, was developed for preventive use at public events in the UK, with the name "Talon".
 It has steel spikes to puncture tires, and becomes entangled around the front wheels, halting the vehicle.
 It is designed to reduce risk to crowds by making the vehicle skid in a straight line without veering unpredictably.
 It was first deployed to protect a parade on 11 September 2017.